 But, in any case, increasing positions would only make things worse in the long-run, the authors say.

-Ironically, American employers are crying out for suitable STEM candidates for jobs, for which the authors have the following solution:
+Ironically, American employers are crying out for suitable STEM candidates for jobs, for which the authors have a solution.

 They describe the conundrum as “an engineering design puzzle” – how to design the academic research enterprise so as to perform the research effectively while at the same time reducing the ‘PhD birth rate’ of professors.